 As if that's not enough acronyms, the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) offers the committee its expertise on how to conserve the selected sites.

-Although states parties are the official submitters of sites for possible inclusion on the World Heritage List, you can suggest one by contacting your country's representative.
-Who knows, maybe you'll be responsible for the 852nd World Heritage site.
+Although states parties are the official submitters of sites for possible inclusion on the World Heritage List, individual people can suggest one by contacting their country's representative.
+Who knows, maybe you'll be responsible for the next World Heritage site.

 Interested in seeing some of the sights on the World Heritage List?
 Visit the links on the next page.

 Related HowStuffWorks Articles

 - UNESCO World Heritage Center.
 "World Heritage."
 2008.
 (April 24, 2008)http://whc.unesco.org/